 02 Dec Winter Survival Guide for Uber Drivers

-No matter if you’re in London, New York or Edinburgh, winter can be a tough time for professional drivers.
+No matter if you’re in London, New York or Edinburgh, winter can be a challenging time for professional drivers.
 Too much darkness, cold, rain and snow.
 We’ve looked at the major issues winter throws up for Uber drivers, and we’ve created this survival guide, with an extra section on COVID-19 and the safety measures to bear in mind there.

 Taking care of your car

 Your vehicle is your breadwinner.
 If it’s out of action, it’s costing you money.
 Keeping it in tip-top shape in winter isn’t just a question of standard cleaning and servicing.
 Added care is called for.

 Wheels: Salt and grit can quickly corrode the bodywork and mechanicals of your car.
 Steam clean the underside and wheel arches once a month and the bodywork and engine once a season to preserve the value and performance of your most important asset.
 Regularly check your tyres’ pressure, tread depth and general condition.
 You need at least 1.6mm of tread over the central three quarters of your tyre around the entire circumference.
 Any less than 1.6mm and you’ll be at risk.
 Top tip: use a 20p coin to check your tyres tread depth.

 Lights: Try turning your lights on and off to make sure they’re working and clean.

 A crust of dirty ice can build-up and reduce the brightness of your external lights by up to 75% according to the UK’s motoring organisation, the AA.
 This makes it harder for you to see and for others to see you.
 Not only is this dangerous, but it could also cost you a fine.
 Spray all your lights with de-icer and scrape the melting crust away daily or more often if needed.

 Fluids: Top up your windscreen wash, oil and anti-freeze.